campbea/flytster-api/README.md

 ## Flytster

-Flytster is a web application where users purchase flights for the cheapest price.
+Flytster is a web/iOS application where users purchase flights for the cheapest price.
 So how does Flyster work?
 First one finds and purchases a flight with a departure date less than 6 months away.
 Then if the price of the flight decreases before one's departure, the purchaser receives credit equal to the difference.
 The user can then apply that credit to their next flight purchase through Flytster.

 To obtain airline information Flytster uses Google's [QPX Express API](https://developers.google.com/qpx-express/).